lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 While *Eohippus* and *Hyracotherium* had four-toed feet, they could still run on dry grasslands.
 Horses evolved to become specialised for high bursts of speed and being able to trot or canter for long periods of time in this environment.
 The evolutionary cost however is that horses are less agile - but life on grasslands doesn't require much agility since there aren't many obstacles to manoeuvre around to escape predators.

-Modern horses have gone through extensive artificial selection, with pre-domestication horses being smaller.
+Modern horses have gone through extensive artificial selection, with pre-domestication horses being slightly smaller.
 Wild horses are endangered today.
 Artificial selection has a tendency to evolve animals into extremes that would not be good strategies in nature, due to the difference in selection objectives.

 Sources: [Florida Museum](https://www.floridamuseum.ufl.edu/fossil-horses/amazing-feets/) and [Limbs of the Horse](https://en.wikipedia.org/wiki/Limbs_of_the_horse)

 ### Bird evolution

+One of the most famous transitional fossils known to Darwin, *Archaeopteryx* displays both ancestral traits (teeth, long bony tail, three claws on wing) and derived traits (feathers, wings, furcula/wishbone, reduced digits(smaller fingers)).

 {{< figure src="archaeopteryx.png" title="Two specimens of *Archaeopteryx*, a classic 'dinosaur to bird' transitional fossil.
 Left: Berlin specimen (1874).
 Right: London specimen (1861), known by Darwin." >}}